-The short answer is yes; Medicare will cover the cost of hypnotherapy.
+The short answer is usually not.
+But there may be some situations where you can get Medicare to cover the cost of hypnotherapy.
 But not 100% of the time.
 As is often the case with Medicare, certain conditions have to be met in order for Medicare to pay for your hypnotherapy.
 Below we look at what these are so you know what to expect.

 Original Medicare (Medicare Part A and Part B) covers hypnotherapy if they consider it medically necessary.
 This could be to treat a medical condition including psychological ones.

 To get coverage you will need a prescription from a doctor.
 It should state your medical condition and/or why hypnotherapy is medically necessary.
 Some of the “medically necessary” conditions include chronic pain, anxiety, and somatoform.